calliecameron/pi-server/zz-vm-testing/README.md

 testbed simulates two LANs separated by the internet.
 Each LAN has a router, a pi, and a client (e.g. a laptop).

-Requires VirtualBox, Vagrant, and Ansible.

 Setup
 =====

-`vagrant up`
+1. Install VirtualBox and Vagrant.
+2. Run ``pip install -r requirements.txt``.
+3. Start the testbed with `vagrant up`.

 Integration tests
 =================